Race Action Plan: our stand against racism

-At Lloyds Banking Group, we stand against discrimination in all its forms.
-We have been striving for inclusion and equality, but there is much more to do.
+At Lloyds Banking Group, we stand against racism and discrimination in all its forms.

 As a Group, we’re guided in how we do things by a clear set of values.
 A key part of how we seek to live and breathe these values is to strive to create a fully inclusive environment for all our colleagues, customers and communities, one that is truly representative of modern-day Britain.

 While we’ve worked hard over the years to create a more inclusive organisation, the launch of the Race Action Plan in July 2020 was a turning point in our journey.
 Launched against the backdrop of the Black Lives Matter movement and the coronavirus pandemic, the plan has helped us to address the specific challenges we know our Black colleagues and customers are facing.

 1. We’ve set a public goal, complementing our broader 2018 Black, Asian and Minority Ethnic target, to specifically increase Black representation in senior roles from 0.6% at senior grades to at least 3% by 2025, to align with the overall UK labour market.

 2. Our Race Advisory Panel, made up of 23 colleagues of Black, Asian and Minority Ethnic heritage, continues to influence and inform our ongoing diversity strategy and ensure we are making the right progress.